PotatoTimz/Compilers-Final-Project/README.md

 ## Variable Decleration

 Done through defining the (1) **Variable_Name**, (2) **Variable_Value** (3) and spacing it out with " = "\
-Lists can be declared the same way by using square bracket
+Lists can be declared the same way by using a square bracket

 &nbsp; *Variable_name* = **Variable_Value**

-**Note**: Spacing for the some of the functions are sensitive
+**Note**: Spacing for some of the functions are sensitive

 ## Lists